mbrummelhuis/AE4317_individual/README.md

 Usual time to run for me was in the 1500 second range with no video.

 If you're using a UNIX based OS, you need to alter the code a bit and replace the backward slashes in line 22 by forward slashes.
 Code was built on a Windows machine.

+Unfortunately, due to confidentiality issues, the accompanying video data cannot be shared.